Blydenburgh History, Family Crest & Coats of Arms

 - Levi N. Blydenburgh, American politician, Member of Connecticut State Senate 11th District, 1868

-- James C. Blydenburgh, American Democrat politician, Candidate for New York State Senate 1st District, 1984
+- James C. Blydenburgh, American Democratic Party politician, Candidate for New York State Senate 1st District, 1984

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.